knz/programming-in-c/assignments/6_bloom/README.rst

 a maximum number of lines in the input.
 Each line of input will contain only printable characters, in particular there will be no nul character in the input.

+..
+Should we give a limit on line length?
+Or just give them the my_get_line() function from the huffman assignment?

 Your program must print out the *unique* input items as-is on its standard output, as soon as possible after they are read.
 A unique